 Not so fast!

-If you go this route, you will probably end up with a very expensive toy that you don’t play with very much… Except when the kids pick it up to play Angry Birds on or when you feel like ‘surfing’ the Internet.
+If you go this route, you will probably end up with a very expensive toy that you don’t play with very much… Except when the kids pick it up to play Angry Birds, or when you flip through Facebook – or when you feel like ‘surfing’ the Internet.
 I’ve seen it happen to about half the teachers I know who have bought one.